Hierarchical Control for Head-to-Head Autonomous Racing

 Our controllers are implemented\footnote{\codeurl} in the Unity Game Engine.
 Screenshots of the simulation environment are shown in Figure \ref{fig:experiment_tracks}.
 We extend the Karting Microgame template \cite{microkarting} provided by Unity.
-The kart physics from the template is adapted to include cornering limitations and tire wear percentage.
+The kart physics implementation uses the kinematic bicycle model \cite{Rajamani2011vehicle}.
+The kart physics is extended to include cornering limitations and tire wear percentage.
 Tire wear is modeled as an exponential decay curve that is a function of the accumulated angular velocity endured by the kart.
 This model captures the concept of losing grip as the tire is subjected to increased lateral loads.
+We model limits on the lateral acceleration and cornering by limiting the velocity depending on the steering input, tire wear percentage, and turning radius of the vehicle.
+In effect, we are artificially imposing traction control in the model.
 As a result, although not explicitly modeled in the formulations, our controllers are required to work around the limitations caused by this mechanic to add another level of realism.
-Multi-agent support is also added to the provided template in order to race the various autonomous controllers against each other or human-controlled agents.
-The high-level planners run at \SI{1}{\hertz}, and low-level planners run at \SI{50}{\hertz}.
+We also add multi-agent support is also added to the provided template in to race the various autonomous controllers against each other or human-controlled agents.
+The high-level planners run at \SI{1}{\hertz}, and low-level planners run at \SI{50}{\hertz} (which is also the limiting rate of the simulation engine).
 Specifically, $\Bar{\delta}$ is set to \SI{0.06}{\second} for the LQNG planner.
 The implementation of the learning-based agents utilizes a library called Unity ML-Agents \cite{mlagents}.
 All of the learning-based control agents are trained using proximal policy optimization and self-play implementations from the library.
 They are also only trained on two sizes of oval-shaped tracks with the same number of training steps.
 More details are provided in the Appendix.